maping/Forrest/English/IGCSE/Article/Sustainability 2.md

-# Sustainability: A Crucial Concept or Just a Buzzword?
+# Sustainability: Balancing Progress and Preservation?

 As a student in an international school, I've been hearing a lot about the concept of "sustainability" lately.
 It seems like it's become a buzzword that's thrown around in discussions about the environment, but what does it really mean, and is it something we should be paying attention to?